reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 }
 ```

-The body of the handler functions defined in the above class, and the other support code is omitted as it's almost
+The bodies of the handler functions and the other support code are omitted as they're almost
-identical to that we saw in the [@ExceptionHandler](#exceptionhandler) section.
-Please find full code in the Github Repo's
+identical to the code we saw in the [@ExceptionHandler](#exceptionhandler) section.
+Please find the full code in the Github Repo's
 [`GlobalExceptionHandler` class](https://github.com/thombergs/code-examples/blob/master/spring-boot/exception-handling/src/main/java/io/reflectoring/exception/exception/GlobalExceptionHandler.java).

-A couple of things are new which we will talk about in while.
-One major difference here is that these handlers will handle exceptions thrown by all the controllers
+A couple of things are new which we will talk about in a while.
+One major difference here is that **these handlers will handle exceptions thrown by all the controllers
-in the application and not just `ProductController`.
+in the application and not just `ProductController`**.

 If we want to selectively apply or limit the scope of the controller advice to a particular controller, or a package, we can use the properties provided by the annotation: